riseshia/railsguides.kr/guides/source/ko/nested_model_forms.md

 To be able to use the nested model functionality in your forms, the model will need to support some basic operations.

 First of all, it needs to define a writer method for the attribute that corresponds to the association you are building a nested model form for.
-The `fields_for` form helper will look for this method to decide whether or not a nested model form should be built.
+The `fields_for` form helper will look for this method to decide whether or not a nested model form should be build.

-If the associated object is an array, a form builder will be yielded for each object, else only a single form builder will be yielded.
+If the associated object is an array a form builder will be yielded for each object, else only a single form builder will be yielded.

 Consider a Person model with an associated Address.
 When asked to yield a nested FormBuilder for the `:address` attribute, the `fields_for` form helper will look for a method on the Person instance named `address_attributes=`.